 Most likely, at the end of the interview, the last question will be - do you have any questions for me?

-Asking questions at the end of the interview is highly important and can demonstrate your understanding of the role, and your interest to learn more and to move forward.
-If you are truly interested in this role you should have at least one question, try to keep it under three, being respectful to interviewer’s time.
+Asking questions at the end of the interview is highly important and can demonstrate your understanding of the role, your interest in learning more, and moving forward in the recruiting process.
+If you are truly interested in this role you should have at least one question, but try to keep it under three, being respectful to interviewer’s time.

 Example of questions to consider: